PurdueElectricRacing/PERterpreter/README.md

 `send-msg`
   - can take up to 8 numbers, which equate to bytes, delimited by '|'
   - The data argument can be a variable, and the address can also be a variable
+  - If the array being passed to the function has a length > 8 bytes, then send-msg will send only the first 8 bybtes

 `read-msg `